sainoba/vscode-px-to-rem/README.md

 This extension contributes the following settings:

 * `px-to-rem.px-per-rem`: number of pixels per rem.
 Default is `16px`.
+* `px-to-rem.number-of-decimals-digits`: maximum number of decimals digits a px or rem can have
 * `px-to-rem.only-change-first-ocurrence`: set to change all or only the first selected ocurrence of px/rem
 * `px-to-rem.notify-if-no-changes`: enable/disable notification that alerts the users if no conversion could be made